We Stayed

 Sabine Quetant

-“Whenever anyone asks why I must make things political, I must remind them that the very existence of my Black smiling face next to an opinion… is considered political… If my stance is that powerful then it must be important.
+“Whenever anyone asks why I must make things political, I must remind them that the very existence of my Black, smiling face next to an opinion, about anything at all, is considered political.
+Controversial.
+Something to be automatically rejected and challenged at Pavlovian speeds.
+If my stance is that powerful, then it must be important.
 So as long as I’m here, I might as well say it.”

 Leslie Gray Streeter